 Watch the videos below for discussion of these interactions, including the importance of pH and clay in soils and the process of cation exchange utilized by plants to acquire nutrients from clay-rich soils.

-The video below reviews the basic principles of active and passive transport (start at 1 min 7 sec and watch through 5 min 14 sec) These processes will be discussed in more specific contexts of root transport in class.
+If the concepts discussed above feel unfamiliar to you, then we recommend the video below for discussion of the principles of active and passive transport (start at 1 min 7 sec and watch through 5 min 14 sec):

 - Ectomycorrhizal fungi have hyphae that wrap around the epidermal cells of the root.